jaames/iro.js/README.md

 ## Features

- * **Simple**: Easy-to-use API, with support for hex, rgb, hsl and hsv color formats.
+ * **Simple**: Low friction API, with robust support for hex, rgb, hsl and hsv color formats.
  * **Extendable**: Tweak the library to your requirements with [Plugins](#plugins) and custom UI elements.
+ * **Great design**: The controls are designed to be intuitive and responsive, plus they're built with SVG so they look super crisp at any resolution.
- * **Consistent behavior**: Works across all modern browsers and is responsive on touchscreen devices.
+ * **Consistent behaviour**: Works across all modern browsers and devices, including touchscreens.
- * **Small footprint**: Around [~7kb](https://bundlephobia.com/result?p=@jaames/iro@beta) minified and gzipped, with absolutely no external dependencies, extra stylesheets/images, or jQuery in sight.
+ * **Small footprint**: [7kb](https://bundlephobia.com/result?p=@jaames/iro) minified and gzipped, with absolutely no external dependencies, extra css/images, or jQuery in sight.
  * **Licenced under MPL 2.0**: 100% free for personal and commercial use.

 <img height="16" height="888" src="https://raw.githubusercontent.com/jaames/iro.js/v4/assets/break.png"/>